 ABSTRACT

 In breeding programme for the development of wheat varieties, indigenous, exotic and wild species germplasms are the backbone of successful breeding programme for improving yield and yield contributing characters.
-The experimental material comprised of 10 diverse wheat cultivars viz., DBW 88, K 9006, DBW 187, WH 1142, HI 1563, HD 3326, K 9423, K 1317, KRL 210 and KRL 19.
+The experimental material comprised of 10 diverse wheat cultivars.
 These cultivars were cultivated in a randomized block design (RBD) with three replications at the Student Instruction Farm, Chandra Shekhar Azad University of Agriculture and Technology, Kanpur, during the Rabi season of 2022-23.
 Geographically, this place is located between 250 28’ and 260 58’ N latitude, 790 31’ and 800 34’ E longitudes and an altitude of 125.9 m above from mean sea level.
 This falls in sub-tropical climatic zone.
 The soil type is sandy loam.
 The climate of district Kanpur is semiarid with hot summer and cold winter.
 Each parent and F1 were planted in single row while each F2 was planted in two rows of three meter length with inter and intra-row spacing of 22.5 cm and 10 cm, respectively.
 The recommended agricultural practices and techniques were followed to ensure proper crop growth.
 Recommended cultural practices were applied to raise good crop.
 The minimum and maximum value of economic heterosis for grain yield per plant varied from -36.53 to 16.31 (HI 1563 x K 9423 to DBW 187 x K 1317) per cent.
 Eight crosses showed positive and significant heterosis, out of these, five in order of merits were, DBW 187 x K 1317, DBW 88 x DBW 187, K 1317 x KRL 210, DBW 187 x KRL 19 and DBW 187 x HI 1563.
-Grain yield per plant noted inbreeding depression from -0.10 to 19.24 (DBW 187 x KRL 210 to K 9423 x KRL 19) per cent.
-31 crosses observed positive and significant while 14 crosses observed positive and non-significant inbreeding depression.
+Grain yield per plant noted inbreeding depression from -0.10 to 19.24 per cent (DBW 187 x KRL 210 to K 9423 x KRL 19) .
+31 thirty-one crosses showed positive and significant while 14 crosses showed positive and non-significant inbreeding depression.

 Keywords: Heterotic performance; bread wheat; inbreeding depression; grain yield.
 INTRODUCTION